miku/metha/README.md

 It reads and never writes the cache, and takes no locks, so it is safe to run while a sweep is harvesting.
-To export part of the corpus, name endpoints as arguments or pass a file of them — which is what `metha endpoints` prints:
+To export part of the corpus, name endpoints as arguments or pass a file of them (which is what `metha endpoints` prints):

 ```shell
 $ metha endpoints --state active > live.txt